AldrianLoberiano/Real-Time-Queue-Management/USER_MANUAL.md

 1. Refresh the display page
 2. Check if admin tab is open and active
-3. The display polls every 500ms automatically
+3. The display polls every 2 seconds automatically

 ### Backend Server Not Starting

 1. Ensure MySQL is running
-2. Check database credentials in `backend/server/index.ts`
+2. Check database credentials in `backend/server/app.ts`
 3. Run `npm run db:setup` to create tables

 ### Admin Locked Out

 - Default credentials: `admin` / `admin123`
+- Credentials are stored in the backend code (`backend/server/app.ts`)
-- If changed and forgotten, reset the `admin_password` row in the `settings` table
+- If changed and forgotten, update the hardcoded values in `app.ts`

 ---